Nedal-haltam/2-stage-pipeline-Risc-V-Processor/README.md

 # 2-stage-pipeline-Risc-V-Processor
-In this repository I introduced an implementation of a 2 stage pipelined Risc-V Processor using Verilog and build an Assembler along with it to make it easier to write programs so you can write it on the instruction memory and execute it
+In this repository, I introduced an implementation of a 2-stage pipelined Risc-V Processor using Verilog and built an Assembler along with it to make it easier to write programs so you can write them on the instruction memory and execute it.

 features:<br />
 1- Avoids any hazards by utilizing the edges of the clock when fetching an instruction.<br />